-Priority Access Licensees are not considered incumbents, however by the three-tier nature of CBRS, they are protected from interference caused by GAA and by other PALs and therefore can impact CBRS operations in their surrounding area.
+PALs are not considered incumbents, however by the three-tier nature of CBRS, they are protected from interference caused by GAA and by other PALs and therefore can impact CBRS operations in their surrounding area.

-Priority Access Licensees are only protected in areas in which their CBSDs are actually operating.
+PALs are only protected in areas in which their CBSDs are actually operating.
 PALs are not protected in those parts of their license area in which they are not operating.
 However, PAL licensees can deploy CBSDs at any time, and are granted protections where CBSDs are deployed immediately (subject to the 24-hour cadence of data exchanges among SASs).

-Priority Access Licensees are only protected from co-channel interference.
+PALs are only protected from co-channel interference.
 They are not protected from interference from CBRS operations on frequencies outside the PAL licensed frequency range.

-With a PAL right, a PAL holder can use a 10 MHz channel within the 3550 to 3650 MHz band, assigned by the SAS, throughout the licensed area (county).
+A PAL license, which is a 10 MHz channel within the 3550 to 3650 MHz band, is available to a PAL owner throughout the licensed county.
 A PAL owner can either choose to deploy CBSDs and claim a PPA or lease a portion of the county for the lessee to claim their own PPA.